shinxinyangdemo/shinxinyangdemo.github.io-rs/README.md

     <!-- First Section: GNN Guided Mashup Generation -->
     <div class="section">
         <h1>Graph Neural Network Guided Mashup Generation</h1>
+        <p>Developed graph neural networks to model the interactions between vocals and instrumentals as a bipartite matching problem at the 'grains' level (quarter-bar segments).
+This approach yielded surprising results for music mashups, where the model successfully learned to rearrange and blend original instrumentals with elements from different songs, often creating unexpected yet cohesive fusions.
+This technique holds great potential across various fields, offering a flexible tool for producers and music enthusiasts as a sound design solution.
+It allows for novel outcomes that might be fatiguing to achieve manually.
+This project embodies my future research direction after my thesis—creating innovative tools for sound design that offer fresh perspectives on music production.</p>

         <!-- Audio Rows -->
         <div class="audio-row">